devspace-sh/devspace/README.md

 <summary>Can I use DevSpace with my existing Kubernetes clusters?</summary>

 **Yes.** You have two options:
-1. [Connect your existing Kubernetes clusters to DevSpace Cloud](https://devspace.cloud/docs/cloud/external-clusters/overview) as external clusters.
+1. Connect your existing Kubernetes clusters to DevSpace Cloud as external clusters (available soon).
 DevSpace Cloud will then be able to create and manage users and Spaces on top of your Kubernetes clusters.
 2. You just use DevSpace CLI without DevSpace Cloud.
 That means that you manually need to:
     * enforce resource limits
     * configure secure user permissions